Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

-\begin{Thm} Suppose $d\ge3$, $m>\frac{d}{2}$, $\gamma+2s\ge 0$.
-There exists $\varepsilon_0>0$ so small that if where $X$ is defined as \eqref{DefX}, then there exists an unique global weak solution $f$ to Boltzmann equation satisfying with some constant $C>0$. \end{Thm} By \eqref{DefX} and \eqref{eqq1}, the smallness assumption on initial data $f_0$ can be fulfilled if is sufficient small for some $p\in[1,\frac{2d}{d+2})$.
+then there exists an unique global weak solution $f$ to Boltzmann equation satisfying with some constant $C>0$. \end{Thm} \begin{Rem} Together with the upcoming work \cite{Deng2020b} on the regularity, the solution $f$ we obtained here is smooth in the spatial variable $x$ and velocity $v$.
+Thus, the solution we derived here is the global-in-time smooth solution to the Boltzmann equation. \end{Rem} By \eqref{DefX} and \eqref{eqq1}, the smallness assumption on initial data $f_0$ can be fulfilled if is sufficient small for some $p\in[1,\frac{2d}{d+2})$.
 Such choice of Sobolev space is similar to the cutoff case, cf. \cite{Ukai}.
-The space $\H H^m_x$ is critical due to estimate \eqref{A_positive}\eqref{eq88} on $L$ and $\Gamma(\cdot,\cdot)$ respectively.
+The space $\H H^m_x$ is critical due to estimate \eqref{A_positive}, \eqref{eq88} on $L$ and $\Gamma(\cdot,\cdot)$ respectively.
 The weak solution $f$ means that

 for $\varphi\in \mathscr{D}((0,\infty);\S(\Rd))$, where $B^*=\overline{v\cdot\nabla_x+L}$.
 For Cauchy problem to Boltzmann equation near the global Maxwellian without angular cut-off, we refer to \cite{Gressman2011} for the existence theory on torus and \cite{ALEXANDRE2011a,Alexandre2011aa,Alexandre2012} on the whole space.
-We improve the space $H^k_l$ used in \cite{ALEXANDRE2011a} and the space $\H H^m_x$ we introduce in this paper is actually equivalent the norms $|\cdot|_{N^{s,\gamma}}$ and $\vertiii{\cdot}$ they introduced, thanks to \eqref{equivalent_norm}.
-The assumption $\gamma+2s\ge 0$ is needed for a spectral gap \ref{spectrum_struture} and we deduce a polynomial time decay on the semigroup $e^{tB}$.
+We improve the space $H^k_l$ used in \cite{ALEXANDRE2011a} and the space $\H H^m_x$ we introduce in this paper is actually equivalent the norms $|\cdot|_{N^{s,\gamma}}$ and $\vertiii{\cdot}$, thanks to \eqref{equivalent_norm}.
+The assumption $\gamma+2s\ge 0$ is needed for a spectral gap \ref{spectrum_struture} and then we can deduce a polynomial time decay on the semigroup $e^{tB}$.
 Hence, we can use the norm $X$ \eqref{DefX} to describe the large time behavior of solution, which was also discussed in \cite{Carrapatoso2016,Gualdani2017,Herau2020}.
-But our result builds on the whole space $\R^d_x$, which is essentially different from torus $\mathbb{T}^d_x$.
+But our new result builds on the whole space $\R^d_x$, which is essentially different from torus $\mathbb{T}^d_x$.